 Our Essiac takes just 10 minutes to make once every two weeks.
 It costs less than $1 per day to use.

-Click here to order our most popular supply of essiac tea for $179.97!
-It will last six months at the Aggressive/Improvement of Health dose and costs less than $1 per day to use.
+Click here to order our most popular supply of Essiac tea!
+It will last six months at the Aggressive/Improvement of Health serving size and costs less than $1 per day to use.

-If you'd rather start small, you can order 1 lb. of Essiac in four 4-oz. packets for $68.97 by clicking here.
-This order lasts two months at the Aggressive/Improvement of Health dose, or three months at the Maintenance dose.
-If you're not sure which dosage you need, click here to learn.
+If you'd rather start small, you can order 1 lb. of Essiac in four 4-oz. packets by clicking here.
+This order lasts two months at the Aggressive/Improvement of Health serving size, or three months at the Maintenance serving size.
+If you're not sure which serving size you need, click here to learn.

 Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
 You must determine whether essiac is a product you should pursue.
 We have provided accounts and descriptions that represent the opinions of a variety of experts as well as actual users of essiac.
 We believe that our formula is the best that money can buy.
 However, we do not endorse anything on this site as medical fact.